ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Hooks Deep Dive Exploring the Lesser-Known Ones - <a href="https://medium.com/@adeeshamuthunayaka/react-hooks-deep-dive-exploring-the-lesser-known-ones-d701a59579c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Cut React Component Re-Renders by 40% — Here’s the Surprising Fixes That Worked - <a href="https://medium.com/@ashokreddy343/i-cut-react-component-re-renders-by-40-heres-the-surprising-fixes-that-worked-bf1e349863b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adeesha Tharud`**
+✍️ **posted by `AshokReddy `**

-<blockquote>When React introduced hooks, most of us fell in love with useState and useEffect.
-They’re the bread and butter of almost every React…
+<blockquote>From profiling nightmares to smooth, snappy UIs — a practical journey packed with real-world optimizations you can apply to your own React…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building Magic: Advanced Input Rules & Slash Commands That Make Users Go “Wow!” - <a href="https://medium.com/@mujtabafaisal944.fk/building-magic-advanced-input-rules-slash-commands-that-make-users-go-wow-46f819b0ba2b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hire Vue JS Developers Vs React Developers: Which One You Need? - <a href="https://medium.com/@octetdesignstudio/hire-vue-js-developers-vs-react-developers-which-one-you-need-655e00031c7b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faisal Mujtaba`**
+✍️ **posted by `Octetdesignstudio`**

-<blockquote>From emoji shortcuts to Slack-style commands — mastering regex patterns, cursor positioning, and conflict resolution in Tiptap editors
+<blockquote>Choosing the right front-end framework can define the success of your digital product.
+Many businesses struggle to decide whether to hire…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built My First React + Flask Application (Step-by-Step) - <a href="https://medium.com/@udaysaigudla1111/how-i-built-my-first-react-flask-application-step-by-step-ed2a80697345?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Here’s My 30 Days RoadMap To Becoming A Senior Frontend Engineer. - <a href="https://medium.com/@cyberohn/heres-my-30-days-roadmap-to-becoming-a-senior-frontend-engineer-b3fecd697be2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Udaysaigudla`**
+✍️ **posted by `Cyberohn`**

-<blockquote>React handles the frontend, letting you create dynamic and interactive user interfaces, while Flask, a lightweight Python web framework…
+<blockquote>So, about a month ago, I noticed i wasn’t fit to be called a Senior Fronted Developer, Painful.
+So i asked Chatgpt to give me 30 questions…
 Continue reading on Medium »</blockquote>

 <h3>4.
-React Suspense in Depth: Practical Examples for Modern Web Apps - <a href="https://medium.com/@ReactBlitz/react-suspense-in-depth-practical-examples-for-modern-web-apps-d6982c1b0284?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js to React Native Internships: A Complete Transition Guide - <a href="https://medium.com/@internshipgate/react-js-to-react-native-internships-a-complete-transition-guide-4bafc58481b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `Internshipgate`**

-<blockquote>React Suspense with practical examples.
-Learn how to handle asynchronous UI, improve performance, and create smoother user experiences in…
+<blockquote>If you’re a React.js developer looking to expand into mobile app development, transitioning into a React Native internship might be the…
 Continue reading on Medium »</blockquote>

 <h3>5.
+Don’t Just Code: The 15 Essential Practices Senior Developers Want You To Learn Now - <a href="https://blog.stackademic.com/dont-just-code-the-15-essential-practices-senior-developers-want-you-to-learn-now-84246fb2f6ed?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Atul Programmer`**

+<blockquote>The biggest career danger is believing “it works” is enough.
+Learn these habits now or face painful, time-wasting rewrites later.
+Continue reading on Stackademic »</blockquote>

-Advanced React.js Tips : Building Scalable, Performant, and Maintainable Web Applications - <a href="https://medium.com/@TheEnaModernCoder/advanced-react-js-tips-building-scalable-performant-and-maintainable-web-applications-879c8a732c39?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+React Hooks Deep Dive Exploring the Lesser-Known Ones - <a href="https://medium.com/@adeeshamuthunayaka/react-hooks-deep-dive-exploring-the-lesser-known-ones-d701a59579c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `Adeesha Tharud`**

-<blockquote>React.js remains the cornerstone of modern web development, continuously evolving to embrace new capabilities in server-driven rendering…
+<blockquote>When React introduced hooks, most of us fell in love with useState and useEffect.
+They’re the bread and butter of almost every React…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Understanding Error Handling in Next.js (_error.js and 404.js) - <a href="https://medium.com/@kkduniya/understanding-error-handling-in-next-js-error-js-and-404-js-ffa755564c73?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Performance Improvements: Streamlining, Caching, and Client Data Fetching - <a href="https://levelup.gitconnected.com/next-js-performance-improvements-streamlining-caching-and-client-data-fetching-64a9269a85ad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `Robert Fent`**

-<blockquote>When we build a website, sometimes things go wrong:
+<blockquote>A short guideline on how we made our production Next.js app fast and responsive
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>2.
-Next.js in 2025: Mastering Full-Stack React with Incremental Static Regeneration and Edge… - <a href="https://medium.com/@Sofia07/next-js-in-2025-mastering-full-stack-react-with-incremental-static-regeneration-and-edge-81187488a7a5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why My Next.js App Was a Disaster (And How I Fixed It in One Weekend) - <a href="https://blog.stackademic.com/why-my-next-js-app-was-a-disaster-and-how-i-fixed-it-in-one-weekend-fc68d22deea6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**
+✍️ **posted by `Riya’s Programming`**

-<blockquote>Next.js in 2025 empowers developers to build highly scalable, lightning-fast full-stack React applications that combine server-side…
+<blockquote>How I turned frustration into a performance breakthrough and made my Next.js app fly.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Next.js in 2025: Real-Time Data with Server-Sent Events and Streaming Server Components - <a href="https://medium.com/@TheblogStacker/next-js-in-2025-real-time-data-with-server-sent-events-and-streaming-server-components-a2a86adb1765?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why API Routes in Next.js Aren’t a Backend Replacement (and How to Use Them Safely) - <a href="https://medium.com/@shreyanbharadwaj/why-api-routes-in-next-js-arent-a-backend-replacement-and-how-to-use-them-safely-e29816fa2ddd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Shreyan`**

-<blockquote>Next.js in 2025 continues to redefine full-stack React applications by combining Server Components, incremental static regeneration, and…
+<blockquote>Introduction: The Big Question
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding Cal.com Open Source Codebase: Setup, Directory Structure, and Architecture Explained - <a href="https://javascript.plainenglish.io/understanding-cal-com-open-source-codebase-setup-directory-structure-and-architecture-explained-3d81dcb45323?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing “Hydration Failed” in Next.js (And Why It Happens More Than You Think) - <a href="https://javascript.plainenglish.io/fixing-hydration-failed-in-next-js-and-why-it-happens-more-than-you-think-3644ae7e73a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh K B`**
+✍️ **posted by `Meet`**

-<blockquote>Tech stack used in cal.com
+<blockquote>If you’ve seen the dreaded “Hydration failed because the initial UI does not match what was rendered on the server” error in Next.js —…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
+The Latest Next.js Features You Need to Know in 2025 - <a href="https://medium.com/@ahmadesekak/the-latest-next-js-features-you-need-to-know-in-2025-f67b57e886c0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmed Sekak`**

+<blockquote>Next.js has become the go-to React framework for building modern, scalable web applications.
+Each release keeps pushing the boundary…
+Continue reading on Medium »</blockquote>

-React Suspense in Depth: Practical Examples for Modern Web Apps - <a href="https://medium.com/@ReactBlitz/react-suspense-in-depth-practical-examples-for-modern-web-apps-d6982c1b0284?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚡ Next.js 2025: A Deep Dive for Modern Full-Stack Web Wizards  - <a href="https://medium.com/@Amanda10/next-js-2025-a-deep-dive-for-modern-full-stack-web-wizards-b35dbb0bd867?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>React Suspense with practical examples.
-Learn how to handle asynchronous UI, improve performance, and create smoother user experiences in…
+<blockquote>Next.js, the leading React framework in 2025, has evolved into a powerhouse for building web apps of all sizes — from developer blogs to…
 Continue reading on Medium »</blockquote>

 <br/>